utaifm0e/Saudi-Export-Website/README.md

 # SaudiExport
 Please indicate an appropriate name for each file uploaded to the github.
 Right now , the access is public.
-So, please follow these instructions.
+So, please be aware.

 Thank you ,